alirezanaeimi83/it-resources/Documentation/Checklist/PC-Setup.md

 Service Breakdown:
 -------------------------
 • Removed bloatware that can cause system slowdown and delivers advertisement.*
-• Windows updated to latest version available for this unit (Version 1809).
+• Windows updated to latest version available for this unit (Version 1903).
 • Drivers updated to latest version provided by manufacture:
---- BIOS, Graphics, Network, Audio.
+---
 • Installed requested software:
---- Microsoft Office (activated).
+---
---- <Security> (needs activation).
+---
 • Email account(s) <account> setup with Microsoft Outlook.
 • Optimized registry and removed unnecessary junk files to speed up boot time.
 • Created restore point 'Setup Complete'.
 The computer can be restored to this point if something goes wrong in the future.